Cryoneurolysis: Nerve anatomy

-Nerve injury classification
+Classification and mechanism

 Classification of nerve damage was well-defined by Sir Herbert Seddon and Sunderland in a system that remains in use.
-The adjacent table details the forms (neurapraxia, axonotmesis and neurotmesis) and degrees of nerve injury that occur as a result of exposure to various temperatures.
+The adjacent table details the forms (neurapraxia, axonotmesis and neurotmesis) and degrees of nerve injury that occur as a result of exposure to various temperatures, with the intent to interrupt nerve traffic and relieve pain.

 Cryoneurolysis treatments that use nitrous oxide (boiling point of −88.5 °C) as the coolant fall in the range of an axonotmesis injury, or 2nd degree injury, according to the Sunderland classification system.
-Treatments of the nerve in this temperature range are reversible.
+Treatments of the nerve in this temperature range are reversible, usually within a few months.
 Nerves treated in this temperature range experience a disruption of the axon, with Wallerian degeneration occurring distal to the site of injury.
 The axon and myelin sheath are affected, but all of the connective tissues (endoneurium, perineurium, and epineurium) remain intact.
 Following Wallerian degeneration, the axon regenerates along the original nerve path at a rate of approximately 1–2 mm per day.

-Cryoneurolysis differs from cryoablation in that cryoablation treatments utilize liquid nitrogen (boiling point of −195.8 °C) as the coolant, and therefore, fall into the range of a neurotmesis injury, or 3rd degree injury according to the Sunderland classification.
+Cryoneurolysis differs from cryoablation in that cryoablation treatments use liquid nitrogen (boiling point of −195.8 °C) as the coolant, and therefore, fall into the range of a neurotmesis injury, or 3rd degree injury according to the Sunderland classification.
 Treatments of the nerve in this temperature range are irreversible.
 Nerves treated in this temperature range experience a disruption of both the axon and the endoneurium connective tissue layer.

+The efficacy of cryoneuralysis procedures for pain relief depend on the proximity of the probe to the targeted nerve, surface area of tissue covered by the probe, the rate and duration of cold treatment, and the temperature applied.

 History

-The use of cold for pain relief and as an anti-inflammatory has been known since the time of Hippocrates (460-377 B.C).
-Since then there have been numerous accounts of ice used for pain relief including from the Ancient Egyptians and Avicenna of Persia (A.D.982–1070).
+The use of cold for pain relief and as an anti-inflammatory has been known since the time of Hippocrates (460–377 BC).
+Since then there have been numerous accounts of ice used for pain relief including from the Ancient Egyptians and Avicenna of Persia (982–1070 AD).
 In 1812 Napoleon's Surgeon General noted that half-frozen soldiers from the Moscow battle were able to tolerate amputations with reduced pain and in 1851, ice and salt mixtures were promoted by Arnott for the treatment of nerve pain.
 Campbell White, in 1899, was the first to use refrigerants medically, and Allington, in 1950, was the first to use liquid nitrogen for medical treatments.
 In 1961, Cooper et al. created an early cryoprobe that reached −190 °C using liquid nitrogen.
 Shortly thereafter, in 1967, an ophthalmic surgeon named Amoils used carbon dioxide and nitrous oxide to create a cryoprobe that reached −70 °C.